 Ghoubet Djibouti Windfarm Project

-MIGA’s support for this Project is consistent with the Agency’s priorities of supporting investment in Climate Change and into IDA and FCS countries.
+MIGA’s support for this project is aligned with the Agency’s strategic focus on supporting investments in Climate Change and IDA and FCS countries.